CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

    ./template.sh build dev
    ```
    The runtime images will be used to run the code in an unattended way.
-   The dev image has additional utilities that facilitates development in the container.
+   The dev image has additional utilities that facilitate development in the container.

 ## Instructions to run the environment